mdp0999/ARNEKT-NER-TASK/arnekt-iecsil-baseline_task_a/readme.md

 #Trained models were already attached in code foleder.
 #No need to train models again.
-#Just change the language code and test set number for results and execute get_submission.py in python3
+#Just change the language code and test set number for results and run get_submission.py in python3